-Millions of caregivers in US suffer from impaired immune function, heart disease, and other factors resulting in a higher mortality rate.
-A study looked into one possible solution.
+Millions of caregivers in the US suffer from impaired immune function, heart disease, and other factors resulting in a higher mortality rate.
+A study looked into one viable solution.

 Transcendental Meditation relieves stress in caregivers

-In addition, qualitative evaluation of participants suggested improvements in energy level, feeling of calmness and resilience, and reduced anxiety and other psychosocial stress.
+In addition, qualitative evaluation of participants suggested improvements in energy levels, feeling of calmness and resilience, and reduced anxiety and other psychosocial stress.

 Outcomes included perceived stress using Cohen’s Perceived Stress Scale, Total Mood Disturbance using the Profile of Mood States (POMS), spiritual well-being using the FACIT scale, and levels of stress and perceived physical health using the Caregiver Self-Assessment Questionnaire.

-“The vast majority of caregivers today are family members and nonprofessionals,” said Dr. Sanford Nidich, lead author of the study and professor of education at Maharishi University of Management.
-“Based on prior research studies, it appeared that the Transcendental Meditation program may improve the psychological health of this highly stressed population.
-Our research found significant and meaningful reductions in anxiety, depression, fatigue, and perceived stress, and an increase in spiritual well-being — meaningfulness in life and faith in the future.”
+“The vast majority of caregivers today are family members and nonprofessionals,” said Dr. Sanford Nidich, lead author of the study and professor of education at Maharishi International University “Based on prior research studies, the Transcendental Meditation program may improve the psychological health of this highly stressed population.
+Our research found significant reductions in anxiety, depression, fatigue, and perceived stress, and an increase in spiritual well-being — meaningfulness in life and faith in the future.”

 Importance of taking care of one’s self

 Surveys show that over 90% of caregivers are family or unpaid professionals caring for family members or relatives.
-Not only are these caregivers not trained for providing this service, they also aren’t aware of the importance of also taking care of their own well-being.
+Not only are these caregivers not trained to provide this service, but they are not aware of the importance of also taking care of their own well-being.
 They can quickly become overwhelmed by the situation, and often become less patient and irritable.

 “Family and professional caregivers experience a tremendous amount of psychological and physical stress that impacts their physical health and quality of life,” explained Dr. Charles Elder, a physician and researcher at Kaiser Permanente Northwest, Portland, Oregon.